Hours of Operation: Mon - Fri 8:00am - 8:00pm

 Natalie

 Natalie has always known she wanted to love and care for animals since a very young age.
 She graduated from Mattawan High School in 2015 and continued her education at Ross Medical Education Center.
 Natalie graduated with a Veterinary Assistant certificate in 2016.
-She has three fur babies at home, one dog, Pepper, and two cats, Gypsy and Merlin.
-Natalie enjoys horse back riding, camping, fishing, spending time with friends/family, and of course, spending time with her pets.
+She has five fur babies at home, two dogs, three cats, and one fish.
+Natalie enjoys horse back riding, traveling with her husband and spending time with friends and family.

 Brandi